-On July 6, 2021, the Company entered into a Common Stock Sales Agreement with Evercore Group L.L.C., ("Evercore"), as sales agent (the "Evercore Sales Agreement"), pursuant to which the Company may offer and sell, from time to time, through Evercore, shares of Common Stock (the "Shares"), having an aggregate offering price of not more than \$60 million.
-The Evercore Sales Agreement was effective on July 16, 2021, the date the Company's shelf registration agreement on Form S-3, as filed with the SEC on July 6, 2021 ("New Registration Statement"), was declared effective by the SEC.
+On July 6, 2021, the Company entered into a Common Stock Sales Agreement with Evercore Group L.L.C. ("Evercore"), as sales agent (the "Sales Agreement"), pursuant to which the Company may offer and sell, from time to time, through Evercore, shares of Savara's common stock, par value \$0.001 per share (the "Shares"), having an aggregate offering price of not more than \$60.0 million.
+The Sales Agreement was effective on July 16, 2021, the date the Company's shelf registration agreement on Form S-3, as filed with the SEC on July 6, 2021 (the "New Registration Statement"), was declared effective by the SEC.
 The Shares will be offered and sold pursuant to the New Registration Statement.
-Subject to the terms and conditions of the Evercore Sales Agreement, Evercore will use commercially reasonable efforts to sell the Shares from time to time, based upon the Company's instructions.
+Subject to the terms and conditions of the Sales Agreement, Evercore will use commercially reasonable efforts to sell the Shares from time to time, based upon the Company's instructions.
 The Company has provided Evercore with customary indemnification rights, and Evercore will be entitled to a commission at a fixed commission rate equal to 3% of the gross proceeds per Share sold.
-Sales of the Shares, if any, under the Evercore Sales Agreement may be made in transactions that are deemed to be "at the market offerings" as defined in Rule 415 under the Securities Act of 1933, as amended.
-The Company has no obligation to sell any of the Shares and may at any time suspend sales under the Evercore Sales Agreement or terminate the Evercore Sales Agreement.
+Sales of the Shares, if any, under the Sales Agreement may be made in transactions that are deemed to be "at the market offerings" as defined in Rule 415 under the Securities Act of 1933, as amended.
+The Company has no obligation to sell any of the Shares and may at any time suspend sales under the Sales Agreement or terminate the Sales Agreement.

-During the six months ended June 30, 2022 and 2021, the Company did not sell any shares common stock under either the Wainwright Sales Agreement or the Evercore Sales Agreement.
+During the six months ended June 30, 2023 and 2022, the Company did not sell any shares of common stock under the Sales Agreement.